 - If applicable, you can also show that your attempts to correct the cardholder’s issues have been rejected.

-- Alternatively, show that the cardholder never canceled or rejected the goods and maintains possession of them.
+- Alternatively, show that the cardholder never cancelled or rejected the goods and maintains possession of them.

 - In addition, you can provide the terms agreed upon with the cardholder refuting the allegation of misrepresentation.